 Frequently Asked Questions

-People have wondered how an individual such as myself can collect so much information, how I do my research and what they would get for their money.
+People have wondered how I prepare family group sheets... how an individual such as myself can collect so much information, how I do my research and what they would get for their money.
 Below are some answers to frequently asked questions.

 How is all of this data collected?

-I started doing genealogy in 1976 at age 14 and began doing group sheets for all
+Long before online research, I started doing genealogy in 1976 at age fourteen.
+I'd ride my bike to churches and cemeteries all summer long.

 counties.
 From 1996 to 2001, I transcribed every (non-private land) cemetery in